 BIYSC covers a broad range of subjects across STEM fields.
 Different scientific and technological challenges are posed by international research centers based in Catalonia.
 Therefore, our participants will have the chance to choose a project that suits their interests and conduct hands-on and cutting-edge research.

 A total of 5 challenges are outlined during all the BIYSC development.

-Personal autonomy, self-confidence and inspiration are some of the skills that students gain once the program ends, resulting in a life changing experience.
-BIYSC also offers their participants new knowledge and abilities, which provide connections with broader perspective.
+Personal autonomy, self-confidence, and inspiration are some of the skills that students gain once the program ends, resulting in a life-changing experience.
+BIYSC also offers its participants new knowledge and abilities, which provide connections with a broader perspective.

 BIYSC main objectives are to:

-- Inspire bright young scientists to apply their minds into multi-disciplinary research.
+- Inspire bright young scientists to apply their minds to multi-disciplinary research.

 - Engage young researchers to like-minded peers and eminent scientific leaders through close and personal interactive sessions.

 - Empower participants to pursue their research passions.

 - Challenge future scientists to drive their passion with attitude.

 Apart from being an intellectually stimulating course, BIYSC is committed to provide the participants with a social program that will break continental and language barriers and allow friendships to be formed.

 BIYSC program highlights: